DirectoryTree/LdapRecord-Docs/laravel/auth/quickstart.md

 }
 ```

-As you can see above, we are passing an array of the users credentials to the `Auth::validate()`
+As you can see above in the `Fortify::authenticateUsing()` callback, we are passing
+an array of the users credentials to the `Auth::validate()` method.
+Most notibly,
-method.
-Most notibly, we set the `mail` key in this credentials array which is passed to the
+we set the `mail` key in this credentials array which is passed to the
 LdapRecord authentication provider.

 Upon a user attempting to sign in, a search query will be executed on your directory for a user